biryb/FIpy/README.md

 FIpy creates a subfolder called "fipy_output" in dir_mzml and saves results in that path as an Excel file.

 # Contact
-Reach out to birgittaryback@gmail.com with questions and comments
+This is an actively managed project.
+Reach out to birgittaryback@gmail.com with questions and comments - especially if fipy did not work on your system.